GitHub Settings

 Pull Request settings:

-Allow merge commits
+- Enable Allow merge commits

-Always suggest updating pull request branches
+- Enable Always suggest updating pull request branches.

-- Enable
+- Enable Allow auto-merge.

 Branch Rulesets